-In this section the QA/QC results from the following reports will be evaluated: Phase 2 Environmental Site Assessment (PB 2009c,PB 2009g and PB2009h)
+In this section the QA/QC results from the following reports will be evaluated: Phase 2 Environmental Site Assessment (PB 2009c, PB 2009g and PB2009h).
+Section 5 evaluates the QA/QA results from the WSP reports.

 4.1 Data Quality Objectives